Data protection for business

 Our extensive media experience means that we are exceptionally well placed to help you plan for and deal with the adverse coverage that can often flow from data protection breaches.

-From 2016, new European regulation on data protection will start to have a very significant impact on businesses both within and outside the European Union.
+The General Data Protection Regulation (GDPR) will be incorporated into UK law on 25 May 2018 and will have a significant impact on businesses both within and outside the European Union.
 Individuals will have greater rights, including the right to compensation, and stronger judicial remedies against businesses which breach them.
 Businesses can expect a sharp increase in claims brought against them, including class actions.
 The sanctions businesses face from regulators for breach of the regulation will be tough: fines of up to Euro 20 million or 4% of global annual turnover.

 Importantly, the new regulation will cover all businesses offering goods or services to EU residents, regardless of where the data is being processed.